asimsek/CMSDijetCaloScoutingRun2/README.md

 python condorCombineDataCardsForMultipRMax.py --cfgPath inputFiles/allRunIILimits_cfg.txt --total_cfgFile combineInputFiles/combineDataCards_allYears.txt
 ```

-> Now if you need to compare your combined limits with the published 2016 HEPData & Arxiv results use `compareHEPDataAndSplitLimits.py`
+> After production of Combined 2016, 2017 and 2018 data cards and limits, if you need to compare your combined limits with the published 2016 HEPData & Arxiv results use `compareHEPDataAndSplitLimits.py`

 ```sh